myQwil/gradtemp/README.md

 systemctl --user start gradtemp.timer
 ```

-## waybar module
+### waybar module
-Paste the snippets in the `waybar` folder into the files with the same name at `~/.config/waybar` and change the `exec` and `on-click` fields to match the locations of `gradtemp` and `toggle`.
+Paste the snippets in the `waybar` folder into the files with the same name at `~/.config/waybar` and change the `exec` and `on-click` fields to match the location of the executable.
 Then add `"custom/colortemp",` to one of the module lists.

 To see the module, restart waybar with:
 ```bash
 killall waybar; waybar & disown
 ```
-The module can then be toggled on and off by clicking on it.
+The module can be toggled on and off by clicking on it.

+## Args
+The executable accepts the following arguments:
+- `<integer>`: Prints out the temperatures over a 24-hour period, with the integer specifying the number of segments to divide each hour into.
+- `<non-integer>`: Toggles the enabled/disabled state, which is stored in `~/.cache/gradtemp/state`.

 ## Config options
-gradtemp will look for a json config file at `~/config/gradtemp/config.json`
+gradtemp will look for a json config file at `~/.config/gradtemp/config.json`

 Options include:
 - `"day": int` - The color temperature for day time.